George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-burst-intrinsics-processors.md

 Burst CPU intrinsics are translated into specific CPU instructions.
 However, Burst has a special compiler pass which makes sure that your CPU target set in `Burst AOT Settings` is compatible with the intrinsics used in your code.
 This ensures you don't try to call unsupported instructions (for example, AArch64 Neon on an Intel CPU or AVX2 instructions on an SSE4 CPU), which causes the process to abort with an "Invalid instruction" exception.
 A compiler error is generated if the check fails.

-However, if you want to provide several code paths with different CPU targets, or to make sure your intrinsics code is compatible with any target CPU, you can wrap your intrinsics code with the followinf property checks:
+However, if you want to provide several code paths with different CPU targets, or to make sure your intrinsics code is compatible with any target CPU, you can wrap your intrinsics code with the following property checks:

 * [IsNeonSupported](xref:Unity.Burst.Intrinsics.Arm.Neon.IsNeonSupported)
 * [IsNeonArmv82FeaturesSupported](xref:Unity.Burst.Intrinsics.Arm.Neon.IsNeonArmv82FeaturesSupported)